 According to state law, students may not have any type of medication (prescription or "over the counter") in their possession at school.
-If a prescription medication must be taken during school hours, parents must bring the exact amount of the medication, labeled with the student's name, the medication name, and the time which the medication should be taken, to the office.
-The parent must also sign a legal permission slip documenting these instructions.
-The medication will be kept under lock and will be administered to the student by the office manager or another faculty member.
+No medication will be dispensed unless the medication is delivered to the school in the original pharmacy container, along with written parental permission and dosing instructions.
+Medication will be kept under lock in the office, and will be administered to the student by the office manager or another faculty member.
+The administration of Tylenol also requires a special parent permission form to be completed at the beginning of each school year.
+Students who carry inhalers, Epipens or insulin are required to submit the same written authorization.